 (f) Olive Oil

 The monastery produces the olive oil and sells the bottles in their shop at the gate.
-An olive oil bottle we purchased (and use it in our kitchen) is seen on the right.
-Its label reads: "Bet Gemal Monastery, Jerusalem, since 1872.
-Extra Virgin olive oil Organically produced with first cold press".
+An olive oil bottle we purchased (and use it in our kitchen) is seen below.
+Its label reads: “Bet Gemal Monastery, Jerusalem, since 1872.
+Extra Virgin olive oil Organically produced with first cold press”.
 The ancient olive tree also appears on the bottom of the label.

 On the south side of the main gate are several old and ancient instruments and installations which are part of the olive oil production process.
 One of them is an old oil press which is seen below.